What is Visceral Fat?

 Research suggests that diet will mostly lose white fat, which is different and tends to be lost or gained evenly all over the body.

 Here are the following ways to reduce visceral fat.

 - Reduce Stress.

 - Exercise Regularly.

-- Fill Up on Non-starchy Veggies, Fats, and Proteins.
+- Increase the intake of Non-starchy Veggies, Fats, soluble fibres, low carb diet and Proteins.